Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Consequences and Conclusions

 Discussions concerning both the equivalence and structure of physical theories have been and will continue to be important themes in the philosophy of science.
 As we have seen (following \textcite{Barrett2019-BAREAI-10}), each of these questions bears upon the other because adopting a particular standard of equivalence will necessarily specify a view of what the contentful features of a theory actually are; and similarly, adopting a particular view of theory content or structure will necessarily set the standard by which equivalence is to be judged.

-The aforementioned examples in the literature regarding the supposed theoretical equivalence between TPG and GR and between EM$_1$ and EM$_2$ illustrate both that these questions do indeed interact with each other and suggest that these questions need to be tackled in parallel.
+The aforementioned examples in the literature regarding the supposed theoretical equivalence between EM$_1$ and EM$_2$ and between TPG and GR illustrate both that these questions do indeed interact with each other and suggest that these questions need to be tackled in parallel.
 In navigating these issues surrounding theory equivalence and structure, we take one moral from this discussion to be that adopting a pragmatic attitude towards theory structure can be very fruitful.
-Indeed, we saw that in both examples considered, the source of the failure of empirical equivalence came about from the authors adopting a view of theory structure that, while useful and fairly standard throughout the philosophy literature, used formal criteria that were overly restrictive regarding the empirical substructures that one could attribute to the theories.
-Thus, in adopting this standard semantic view, additional empirical content related to boundary phenomena and isolated subsystems did not make its way into the analysis.
+Indeed, we saw that in both examples considered, the source of the failure of empirical equivalence came about from the authors adopting views of theory structure that, while useful and consistent with a fairly standard view the philosophy literature, used formal criteria that were overly restrictive regarding the empirical substructures that one could attribute to the theories.
+Thus, additional empirical content related to boundary phenomena and isolated subsystems did not make its way into the analysis.

-Recalling Knox's analysis of TPG and GR, this creates a scenario where adopting the standard semantic view indicates that both theories are empirically equivalent, but this equivalence is hollow because it is based off a deficient view of the theories' structure and empirical content, as the importance and richness of boundary phenomena has come into full view for both physicists and philosophers alike.
-In other words, this equivalence only goes through when one omits certain empirical content.
-When we properly consider these further empirical substructures stemming from boundary phenomena, the argument for empirical equivalence---as articulated based upon analyzing the dynamical content derived from two particular actions---fails because the theories (again, as articulated) are clearly not empirically equivalent due to their inability to represent all of the same target systems.